 When to account for exited students

-Because students are not exited in the End of Year (EOY) collection, a one-day Entry/Exit record is created in the new school year after your SIS is rolled over into the new school year.
+Because students in the scenarios above are not exited in the End of Year (EOY) collection, a one-day Entry/Exit record is created in the new school year after your SIS is rolled over into the new school year.
 Typically, it is recommended that the one-day Entry/Exit date be the day before your school start day.
-Be sure to use for any transfers and use the correct Exit Type code.
+Be sure to use Adequate Documentation for any transfers and use the correct Exit Type code.

 When to use entry/exit “11”-Transfer to a public school in the same school district